Sport in Ireland: Stadiums

 Ireland's largest stadium is the GAA's Croke Park in Dublin, which can hold 82,300 people.
 It is the third largest stadium in Europe.
 Until the late 20th century, it was only used for Gaelic games and concerts.
 Other GAA facilities capable of accommodating 40,000 or more people are Semple Stadium, Thurles, Gaelic Grounds, Limerick and Páirc Uí Chaoimh, Cork.

 International soccer and rugby in the Republic of Ireland are played at the 52,000 capacity Aviva Stadium.
 Built on the site of the former Lansdowne Road, this all-seated stadium was opened in May 2010.
 Thomond Park, a rugby ground in Limerick, has been rebuilt into a modern 26,000-capacity stadium, though not all-seated.

 Ireland has three Olympic-sized swimming pools – two of which are open to the public.
-The largest – located at Sports Campus Ireland – is the National Aquatic Centre.
+The largest – located at the National Sports Campus – is the National Aquatic Centre.
 Ireland has several large horse and greyhound tracks such as Fairyhouse.

 Plans to develop a Northern Ireland stadium at the site of the former Maze prison in County Antrim to cater for Gaelic games, rugby and soccer were scrapped in 2009 after opposition from unionists and soccer fans.

 The Ireland national cricket team play One Day Internationals at Stormont in Belfast and at the Clontarf Cricket Club Ground in Dublin.
 Ireland also plays Intercontinental Cup matches at the Woodvale Road ground, and has played test cricket at Malahide Cricket Club Ground in Dublin.